anvu03/MongoQueryToSqlParser/PROJECTION_EXAMPLES.md

 # MongoDB $project Operator - MS SQL Translation Examples

-This document provides comprehensive examples of how the `$project` operator in MongoDB queries is translated to MS SQL Server syntax.
+This document provides examples of how the `$project` operator in MongoDB queries is translated to MS SQL Server syntax.

 ## Quick Reference

 The `$project` operator controls the SELECT clause in the generated SQL query, allowing you to:
-- Include/exclude specific fields
+- Include/exclude specific fields using simple 1/0 or true/false values

-- Rename fields (aliasing)
-- Create computed fields using expressions
-- Perform string concatenation and arithmetic operations
-- Handle null values with defaults
+**Note:** Advanced features such as field aliasing, computed fields, expressions, string concatenation, arithmetic operations, and null handling are NOT supported.

 ## Usage in SqlQuery Result